langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

 ### StateGraph

 The `StateGraph` class is the main graph class to uses.
-This is parameterized by a user defined `State` object. (passed via the `channels` argument)
+This is parameterized by a user defined `State` object. (defined using the `Annotation` object and passed as the first argument)

 ### MessageGraph